MaxOhn/Bathbot/README.md

 - Make `<common` paginated
 - Make `<mpc` paginated
 - Check on previous id buffer of bg game
-- Check on ctb pp / stars table entry retrieval
+- Check on the bgs that don't work
+- Fix "Error while sending HTTP request." for `<c`
   ### Commands
   - None as of now